marcozecchini/OVER-prediction/README.md

 # OVER-prediction

-This project implements several energy consumption prediction algorithms in collaboration with "Over Technologies"
+This project implements several energy consumption prediction algorithms in collaboration with "Over Technologies" company